A business website is your calling card

 - Solutions – you cannot be everything to everyone but what are the solutions you provide to your customers.

 - Testimonials – an area where you need to tread carefully in my opinion.
 Best to have nothing than to come across fake.
 Sometimes a success story or case study may be more effective and reveals more about your business sense.

 - Blogs (if relevant to your business) – remember if you start a blog you must remain committed to it.
 What sort of impression do you think it makes if the last blog you have written was 2010?

 Make sure that the information is current, check for errors and make sure it reflects your business’ ethos.
 If your business is suit and tie, then that is what your website should reflect.
-If you work requires creativity then the website should reflect it.
-You don’t want to have website that gives the wrong message, attracting clients that are not suited to your business or visa versa.
+If your work requires creativity then the website should reflect it.
+You don’t want to have a website that gives the wrong message, attracting clients that are not suited to your business or vice versa.

 Remember the design of the website is analogous to the outer wrapping, it makes the first impression.
 The content is what happens when the package is opened and generally that is what makes them take the next step.

-With potential clients the purpose of your website is to reassure that you are reputable and worthy of their time to contact you.
+With potential clients, the purpose of your website is to reassure them that you are reputable and worthy of their time to contact you.

 Request for permission to reproduce content should be directed to Planning Results